 “When you fall down a manhole, that’s funny.
 When I do, that’s a tragedy.” –Mel Brooks

-Most people who fall down manholes don’t fall straight down, clean, like Yosemite Sam, and most of them aren’t mumbling comedic swear words to themselves as they fall.
-Most of them will likely damage something precious upon entry, and depending on the depth of their fall, they’re probably going to be screaming.
-They might not have enough time to fear death, but anyone who has fallen from a decent height knows that it’s such a scary experience that we don’t consider it funny.
+Most people who fall down manholes don’t fall straight down the manhole clean, like Yosemite Sam, and most of them aren’t mumbling comedic swear words to themselves as they fall.
+They will likely damage something precious upon entry, and depending on the depth of their fall, they’re probably going to be screaming.
+They might not have enough time to fear death, but anyone who has fallen from a decent height knows that it’s such a scary experience that it’s not funny to them.

-I’ve since read stories of others suffering a similar embarrassment, calling in civil servants to help them get free.
+I’ve read stories since of others suffering a similar embarrassment, calling in civil servants to help them get free.
 The first question I have for these people I’ll never meet is, what were you thinking?

 We’ve all heard talk show guests say that they were the class clown in school.
 We all smile knowingly, picturing them as children dancing with a lampshade on their head and coming up with the perfect response to the teacher that even the teacher considered hilarious.
 Those of us who knew a class clown saw some of that, but we also saw what happened when they ran out of good-natured and fun material.
-I knew the minute the class clown ran out of material he would begin looking around for victims, and I was often one of his favorite targets.
+I knew the minute our class clown ran out of material he would begin looking around for victims, and I was always one of his favorite targets.

-We all enjoy making people laugh, but some have a psychological need to make people laugh, and they don’t care who has to get hurt in the process.
+We all enjoy making people laugh, but some have a deep psychological need to make people laugh, and they don’t care who has to get hurt in the process.
 Based on my experiences with class clowns, I can only guess that those who would fashion a career out of it, such that they were so successful that they ended up in a late night talk show chair talking about it, probably learned early on that no matter how you slice it, if someone falls down a manhole, or gets their tongue stuck to a pole, there’s comedy gold there waiting to be excavated.
 They may be too young to know anything about the complexities inherent in the symbiotic relationship between comedy and tragedy at the time, but at some point they realized that anyone can get a laugh.
 To separate themselves from that pack, former class clowns-turned-successful standup comedians would have to spend decades learning the intricacies and complexities of their craft, as everyone from the Ancient Greeks to Mel Brooks did.
-They would also learn for all of the complexities involved in comedy, one simple truth they learned in fifth to sixth grade remains: if one wants to achieve side-splitting laughter from the broadest audience possible, someone has to get hurt.
+They would also learn that for all of the complexities involved in comedy, one simple truth they learned in fifth to sixth grade remains, if one wants to achieve side-splitting laughter from the broadest possible audience, someone has to get hurt.